 As discussed above, during the year ended December 31, 2021, we issued a call notice to redeem our Senior Notes with an effective date of April 10, 2021.
 We incurred interest on the Senior Notes until the redemption date.
 In connection with this redemption, we deposited the following funds to satisfy our obligations under the Senior Notes and discharge the Indenture governing the Senior Notes: (i) \$400.0 million to redeem the Senior Notes in full; (ii) \$14.5 million for a call premium for the early retirement of the Senior Notes; and (iii) \$12.8 million for accrued and unpaid interest through April 10, 2021.
-As a result of the refinancing, we recorded an \$8.2 million loss on extinguishment of debt that included the call premium, the write off of unamortized premium on the Senior Notes.
+As a result of the refinancing, we recorded an \$8.2 million loss on extinguishment of debt that included the call premium, the write off of unamortized debt issuance costs, and the write off of unamortized premium on the Senior Notes.